French Onion Smothered Pork Chops

-- Season the pork chops with salt and pepper and pat each side with flour.
+- Season the pork with salt and pepper and pat each side with flour.

-- Melt 2 Tablespoons butter in a cast iron skillet over medium-high heat.
+- Melt 2 Tablespoons olive oil in a large cast iron skillet over medium-high heat.

-- Sear each side of the pork chops until they’re a light golden brown, about 3-4 minutes on each side.
-Refrain from moving them around as they cook.
+- Sear each side of the meat for 3-4 minutes on each side.

-- In the same skillet that you seared the Pork Chops in, melt 4 Tablespoons of butter over medium-low heat.
-Note: The bits of Seared Pork Chops in the pan give the sauce a boost of flavor, don’t clean the pan in between.
+- In the same skillet that you seared the meat in, melt 4 Tablespoons of butter over medium-low heat.
+(Don’t clean the pan in between.)

 - Add the onions to the pan and toss to coat them in the butter.
-They will take a good 25 minutes to sufficiently caramelize.
-Use a silicone spatula to stir them frequently as they cook.
+They will take a good 35-40 minutes to sufficiently caramelize.
+Use a silicone spatula to stir them occasionally as they cook.

-- Toss the onions with 1 Tablespoon of flour and add the minced garlic.
-Heat for 1-2 minutes.
+- Toss the onions and mushrooms with 1 Tablespoon of flour.
+Heat and stir for 1-2 minutes.

 - Increase the heat to medium-high.